 However, the RFC designation doesn’t require an inclusive board exam like the CFP designation.
 Yet, both CFPs and ChFCs can give you financial recommendations based off of your individual financial situation.

 How to Find a Registered Financial Consultant (RFC)

 It’s important to note that everyone has a different financial situation.
 Some financial consultants and advisors are experts with certain topics.
 Others only work with certain investors who have a specific net worth.
 That’s why it’s important to find a financial advisor who fits your financial needs.
 You can use online search tools or ask for referrals from friends and family who are in a similar stage of life and financial circumstance.

-The one of the most important factors to consider when choosing an advisor is their certification(s) and expertise.
-It wouldn’t be beneficial to work with a financial advisor or consultant who doesn’t have the knowledge, education, or background in the specific area you need help with.
+The one of the most important factors to consider when choosing advisors is their certifications and expertise.
+It wouldn’t be beneficial to work with a financial advisor or consultant who doesn’t have the knowledge, education or background in the specific area you need help with.
 It would be like going to a dermatologist for a cardiac issue.